 There are a number of factors that go into the psychology of conversion.
 In the case of this example from Problogger, we see the use of language within the call-to-action in order to emphasize a first-person action.

 Rather than stating “Get Your Blog Post Prompts”, they rephrased it to say “Get My Blog Post Prompts”.

 This subtle change can help increase the perceived ownership of the gated content by simply changing “Your” with “My”.

 Call-to-Action Example #9: Smart Passive Income

-At Wishpond we've written extensively on the power of click popups and their ability to increase conversions.
+At Wishpond, we know the power of click popups and their ability to increase conversions.